dzeke/Blended-Near-Optimal-Tools/README.md

 Blended Near-Optimal Tools
 ==============================
 This repository stores the Matlab 2013a source code for blended near-optimal tools that (i) generate alternatives, (ii) visualize alternatives and allow a user to interactively explore the region from which the alternatives are generated.
-The repository also contains the (iii) data and model files for an example water quality management application for Echo Reservoir, Utah as well as the (iv) paper, scripts and directions to generate each figure in the paper that describes these tools.
+The repository also contains the (iii) data and model files for an example water quality management application for Echo Reservoir, Utah (linear program) as well as further (iv) documentation (paper submitted to Water Resources Research, scripts and directions to generate each figure in the paper that describes these tools).

 1) GENERATE ALTERNATIVES